Jayaprakashattupurath/TrackMan/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using Next.js and Chakra UI
+- Built with ❤️ using Next.js and Tailwind CSS
+- Modern utility-first styling with Heroicons
 - Database design inspired by modern productivity apps
 - UI/UX patterns from leading tracking applications